CBD Oil Buying Guide

 The way to think about this is that to get the desired effects you need to reach a certain threshold of CBD intake for your body and how much you get and how you get it is up to your personal preference.

 - Taste – Again a matter of personal preference but how does it taste?
 Some people think hemp oil tastes kind of acrid, and this can be true but the oil (MCT or otherwise) that the product is mixed with affects the taste.
+The CBD Isolates and high potency products from Lazarus Naturals tend to have very little ‘hempy’ flavor and come in wintermint, blood orange (a fan favorite), vanilla mocha, and natural of course.
 Other products such as CBD gummies also have flavors and other ingredients and don’t taste like hemp oil.
 The tinctures are really the only form of CBD that you have to get used to the flavor.

 - Ease of Use – Some kinds of CBD can be taken like vitamins (capsules) other forms, such as tinctures work great for putting some drops under your tongue.
 There are actually a myriad of ways to take CBD, including skin balms and vape oil.
 People who vape are going to love the flavored CBD Vape Oils.

 - Time Frame for Effects – How fast the CBD takes effect is something people wonder about too.
 There is quite a bit of difference here between forms of CBD, here it is:

 - Using a vaporizer or e-cigarette, for example with the CBD vape oils the benefits start almost immediately.

 - Under the Tongue (sublingually) – with this method you will start to feel the effects of CBD in 20-40 minutes.
 This is our go to for going to sleep, as you need a little time to unwind and the CBD usually takes hold right after you drift off keeping you asleep.
 I sometimes mix this with an over the counter melatonin and the sleep is amazing!